 Baptist Student Ministry

 The HSU Baptist Student Ministry (BSM) exists to minister to the spiritual needs of the students of Hardin-Simmons University and to equip those students for ministry in their daily lives.
 We strive to cultivate an atmosphere of discipleship where students can deepen their relationship with Christ in the context of community with the hope that all HSU students might have a fully developed relationship with Jesus Christ.
 We seek to become the primary catalyst for the campus to be involved in God’s work in Abilene and around the world.
 We are called to love, serve, and to walk alongside students during their time at HSU.
-Students from all denominations and faiths are welcome in the BSM and are welcome to attend any BSM events.
+Students from all denominations and faiths are welcome to attend any BSM events.

-Tanner Clarke, BSM Director
+|Tanner Clarke, BSM Director

 Connect with us on social media: